How We Tested

 Mud Shedding Ability

 This is where we play in the mud, literally.
 We assess the performance in this metric using real-world riding conditions, but we also seek out the mud.
-Setting up our pedal and shoe test station along the muddiest part of a trail we can find helps assure our attempts at clogging the pedals will use the same mud.
+When we're out testing, we'll purposely unclip in the mud, grind it into our cleats and test the pedals resilience to even our most contrived tactics.